h2non/toxy/README.md

 Poisons can be applied to incoming or outgoing, or even both traffic flows.

 Poisons can be composed and reused for different HTTP scenarios.
-Poisons are executed in FIFO order.
+They are executed in FIFO order.

 ### Built-in poisons